rust-lang/rfcs/text/3543-patchable-function-entry.md

 Disadvantages:

 - When the flag is passed, we will disable inlining *nearly everywhere*.
-This would be disasterous for performance, given the number of functions Rust depends on inlining to optimize.
+This would be disastrous for performance, given the number of functions Rust depends on inlining to optimize.
 - This does not match C/C++ behavior, which means most existing use cases will be surprised.
 - We need to add flag complexity to match existing use cases.